In Your Community » King » Construction Projects »

-- After talking with the City of Bellevue, we will postpone construction of the half-mile line segment along Southeast 16th Street between 148th Avenue Southeast and Phantom Lake substation so we can coordinate with the city on a future road improvement project.
+- After talking with the City of Bellevue, we have decided to postpone construction of the half-mile line segment along Southeast 16th Street between 148th Avenue Southeast and Phantom Lake substation so we can minimize disruption by timing with a future road improvement project.

 - We expect to begin construction of the remaining segments of the line along Northeast 8th Street and 148th Avenue Southeast as early as 2015.

 Currently the electric system serving the Lake Hills neighborhood of Bellevue has limited reliability, which increases the risk of outages to customers.
 PSE’s Lake Hills and Phantom Lake substations are served radially, which means they are each served by one transmission line.
 If the radial line serving a substation goes out, the substation and the customers served by it lose power.
 In addition, because the substations are served radially, we are unable to use each of the substations’ full design capacity.

 To help solve these problems, PSE plans to build a new transmission line between the Lake Hills and Phantom Lake substations.
 The new transmission line will create a "loop", which means each substation will be fed by two transmission lines.
 If one line goes out, the other line will still feed the substation and customers.
 In addition, the new line will enable PSE to make future use of each substation's full design capacity.
 This project will increase overall system reliability and allow for better use of existing facilities for customers in the Lake Hills neighborhood of Bellevue.